Content Warning: Please be advised that this article mentions substance use and other potentially triggering subjects. Read with discretion.

 - Pre-marital concerns

 Participating in therapy with a licensed professional can help you mitigate the symptoms associated with the mental health disorders above.
 However, you do not need a mental health diagnosis or severe concern to reach out for support.
-Counseling can be used as a tool to achieve self-growth and make changes in your life.
+Counseling can be used as a tool to achieve self-growth, learn new skills, and make changes in your life.
 Finding a suitable therapist can be critical to learning techniques to manage your thoughts and feelings while finding resources, tips, and advice to address day-to-day challenges.

 A quick note: life coaches offer support for a number of life challenges, but they are not licensed therapists.
 While some people find their services useful, this profession does not have the same educational and professional requirements as therapy or counseling.
 A licensed therapist may offer life coaching, but be careful to check the qualifications of anyone using this title.

-What Is The Difference Between A Therapist And A Psychologist?
+What Is The Difference Between A Therapist And Psychologist?

 The most significant difference between a therapist and a psychologist involves the career options for each individual.
 The word "therapist" is often used as an umbrella term to discuss any mental health professional that works in a therapeutic counseling setting, such as counselors, clinical social workers, and marriage and family therapists.
 Psychologists can also work as therapists in clinical practice.